vasilakisfil/Introspected-REST/README.md

 Also related, Erik Wilde is working on an IETF draft, named [Link Relation Types for Web Services](https://tools.ietf.org/id/draft-wilde-service-link-rel-04.html) that defines a way to announce metadata of a resource through this mechanism.
-Taking also into account that this solution has has the advantage of solving the MicroTypes announcement in the HTTP protocol without being tight to a specific serialization, one would thing that it's the most appropriate way to specify the MicroTypes supported on a specific resource.
+Given that and also the fact that this solution has the advantage of solving the MicroTypes announcement in the HTTP protocol without being tight to a specific serialization, one would thing that it's the most appropriate way to specify the MicroTypes supported on a specific resource.

 Unfortunately, this solution has a couple of drawbacks.